 The new Cathedral of the Northern Lights, situated in the Norwegian town of Alta over 300 miles north of the Arctic Circle, has just been inaugurated by the Crown Princess of Norway, Mette-Marit.
-The 154-foot-high cathedral, designed by schmidt hammer lassen architects in cooperation with Link Arkitektur, is perceived as a symbol and an architectural landmark for the entire area.
+The 154-foot-high cathedral, designed by Link Arkitektur in collaboration with schmidt hammer lassen architects and Haldde Arkitekter Inc., is perceived as a symbol and an architectural landmark for the entire area.

 Project Description from schmidt hammer lassen architects:

 In 2001, when the architecture competition for the Cathedral of the Northern Lights was arranged, the city council in Alta did not just want a new church: they wanted an architectural landmark that would underline Alta’s role as a public venue from which the natural phenomenon of the northern lights could be observed.

 “The Cathedral of the Northern Lights is in its design a result of the surrounding nature and local culture.
 The building is a landmark, which through its architecture symbolizes the extraordinary natural phenomenon of the Arctic northern lights,” explains John F. Lassen, Founding Partner at schmidt hammer lassen architects.
 He continues: “The cathedral reflects, both literally and metaphorically, the northern lights: ethereal, transient, poetic and beautiful.
 It appears as a solitary sculpture in interaction with the spectacular nature.”

 The significance of the northern lights is reflected in the architecture of the cathedral.
 The contours of the church rise as a spiralling shape to the tip of the belfry 47 metres above the ground.
 The façade, clad in titanium, reflects the northern lights during the long periods of Arctic winter darkness and emphasizes the experience of the phenomenon.